AnonymouX47/term-image/docs/source/viewer/index.rst

 | If ``term-image`` is unable to determine this value automatically, it falls back to
   ``0.5``, which is a reasonable value in most cases.
-| In case *auto* font ratio is not supported and the fallback value does not give expected
+| In case *auto* cell ratio is not supported and the fallback value does not give expected
   results, a different value can be specified using the config or command-line option.

 .. attention::
-   If using *auto* font ratio and the :term:`active terminal` is not the controlling terminal of the ``term-image`` process (e.g output is redirected to another terminal), ensure no process that might read input (e.g a shell) is currently running in the active terminal, as such a process might interfere with determining the font ratio on some terminal emulators (e.g VTE-based ones).
+   If using *auto* cell ratio and the :term:`active terminal` is not the controlling terminal of the ``term-image`` process (e.g output is redirected to another terminal), ensure no process that might read input (e.g a shell) is currently running in the active terminal, as such a process might interfere with determining the cell ratio on some terminal emulators (e.g VTE-based ones).

    For instance, the ``sleep`` command can be executed if a shell is currently running in the active terminal.